- Normal precautions

 Safety and security

 The sovereignty of land adjacent to the Preah Vihear temple on the Cambodian/Thai border is the subject of a dispute and tensions continue to run high there.
-The temple is closed at present and you’re advised to avoid the area.
+You should take extra care when travelling in this area, and follow the instructions of local authorities.

 Always keep yourself informed of what’s going on around you by monitoring local media and staying in contact with your hotel or tour organiser.